Save 8 hours per comparisonNo credit card

 Mitigation: Require written comments for all scores of 1 or 5.
 Force justification.

 Pro Tip: Consider blind scoring—have an admin remove all vendor logos and names, labeling them "Vendor A," "Vendor B," etc. Only reveal identities after scores are locked.
+AI-assisted scoring patterns are covered in AI vendor scoring systems.

 Sample Evaluation Matrix